-Manufacturing and Compounding

-All manufacturing at our facility adheres to Phase I cGMP guidelines and site SOPs.
-The pharmacists create a Pharmacy Manual in collaboration with the study sponsor which details the procedures to be used in any study that requires manufacturing or compounding.
+All manufacturing at Worldwide's company facilities adheres to Phase I cGMP guidelines and site standard operating procedures.
+The pharmacists create a pharmacy manual in collaboration with the study Sponsor which details the procedures to be used in any study that requires manufacturing or compounding.
 A Master Batch Record (MBR) is created to specify manufacturing procedures and demonstrate cGMP for Phase I investigational drug compliance.
 All manufactured products may be guarantined until the MBR is reviewed and product is released by the sponsor's QA department.
 Any compounding, whether under sterile or non-sterile conditions, adheres to FDA Compounding Guidelines (USP795 and 797) as well as the CRU's own SOPs.
 Examples of compounding include filling of capsules, preparing oral solutions and suspensions, preparing IV admixtures, and compounding radio-labeled drugs used in specialized AME or micro-dose studies.
 When the pharmacy needs to source study items or reagents that are not provided by the sponsor, a qualified network of wholesalers, brokers and specialty vendors is utilized.
 For test articles originating from sources outside the US, pharmacists also provide guidance and submit applications required to navigate test articles through import regulations as required by the FDA, USDA, and DEA.

-07

-worldwide.com

-.....